charlesxu90/AI-trends/README.md

 ![Number of papers published on certain topic](./figures/Topics_summary.jpg)

-### Comparison of papers published on ICML, AAAI, and ICLR on 2022
+### Comparison of papers published on ICML, AAAI, ICLR and NIPS in 2022

 ![2022 comparison](./figures/ICLR_AAAI_ICLR_cmp.jpg)